brianshih1/mini-key-value-db/mdbook/src/chapter_5/mvcc_implementation.md

 # MVCC

-Earlier, we covered how MVCC works [here](https://brianshih1.github.io/little-key-value-db/chapter_3/mvcc.html).
 In this section, we will talk about how the MVCC layer is implemented.

 In my MVCC database, HLC (hybrid logical clock) timestamps are used to distinguish different versions of the same key.
 A key with a timestamp is called an [MVCCKey](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc_key.rs#L7).